stitchtheplanet/stitchtheplanet.github.io/docs/stitchreg/index.markdown

 The parts below are in the linked arduino kit, but I'll find better options.

-- Relay (in the above arduino kit)
+- PN2222A transistor (in the above arduino kit)
 - 10k ohm resistor (2) (in the above arduino kit)
 - 100k ohm resistor (in the above arduino kit)
 - Buzzer (in the above arduino kit)